austin-pereira/Financial_Engineering/README.md

 You become a **full-stack quant** — capable of trading, modeling, researching, and engineering in the same way hedge funds operate.

+Repo you can take a look at: https://github.com/AI4Finance-Foundation/FinRL?utm_source=chatgpt.com